 So we're going to assume that you've played enough to pick up the basic gameplay and some of the lingo.
 We're also going to assume that you're motivated to get better and want to do so, and that you like and enjoy the game.

-This guide is adapted from two sources: a guide written by AQBL President Joe Feldman for his old high school team in 2019, which was partially adapted from a presentation given by Matt Weiner, then of VCU, on how to study for college students.
+This guide is adapted from two sources: a guide written by AQBL Founder Joe Feldman for his old high school team in 2019, which was partially adapted from a presentation given by Matt Weiner, then of VCU, on how to study for college students.

 Be sure to also view the other pages in the resource guide, as they're packed with tons of useful information.